Particular/docs.particular.net/nservicebus/handlers/index.md

 snippet:CreatingMessageHandler

-In most cases processing a message involves changing the application state via some kind of data access code.
-See [accessing data](/nservicebus/handlers/accessing-data.md) for more details.
+For scenarios that involve changing the application state via data access code in the message handler, see [accessing data](/nservicebus/handlers/accessing-data.md) for more details.

 To handle messages of all types: